01-edu/public/subjects/forum/authentication.en.md

 ### Objectives

 The goal of this project is to implement, into your forum, new ways of authentication.
-You have to be able to register and to login using at least Google and Github authentification tools.
+You have to be able to register and to login using at least Google and Github authentication tools.

 Some examples of authentication ways are: